Archives

 30.06 – 27.08.2023

-The artist Jagoda Wisniewska (1987) takes over Le Signal L at the invitation of Photo Elysée in collaboration with Arsenic .
-She is interested in the perception of the female body and representations of female sexual and reproductive functions (sexual intercourse, menstruation, birth and breast-feed...
+Artist Jagoda Wisniewska (1987) takes over Plateforme 10's Signal L espace with "You Went in the Water", at the invitation of Photo Elysée in collaboration with Arsenic .
+She is interested in the perception of the female body and representations of female sexual and reproductive functions (sexual in...

 03.03 – 21.05.2023